LGBTQ Substance Abuse Treatment

-LGBT Addiction Rates Are Greater Than National Rates
+LGBTQ Addiction Rates Are Greater Than National Rates

 United States data shows that about 10% of people over age twelve have abused alcohol or drugs.
 However, those numbers rise over 30% in LGBT people.
 This upswing is most apparent in bisexual and transgender people, females, and teens under 18; the latest NIH reports that, respectively, each of these groups is 340%, 400%, and 190%

-Alcohol Is LGBT Community’s Drug of Choice
+Alcohol is the LGBTQ Community’s Drug of Choice

-The Abuse and Mental Health Services Administration (SAMHSA) estimates that the most abused drug in the LGBT community is alcohol, which is prevalent among lesbians.
+The Abuse and Mental Health Services Administration (SAMHSA) estimates that the most abused drug in the LGBTQ community is alcohol, which is prevalent among lesbians.
 That’s followed closely by synthetic drugs like ecstasy, GHB, and ketamine, which is prevalent among gay men.